DukeCosmology/duke-cosmology-group/content/post/25-01-21-erik-graduates/index.md

 ---
-title: Dr. Erik Peterson is the newly minted graduate from the group.
+title: Dr. Erik Peterson is the newly minted graduate from the group
 date: 2025-01-21
 ---